curriculum-crawler/curriculum-crawler/README.md

   Team will look into Heroku CD options - July 6, 2020 Backend APIs need to be completed

-# Test Driven Development
+# Continuous Integration
+All tests are run as part of the checkin/pull into the master branch.
-- All Backend Server tests are executed on every checkin to Master at https://github.com/curriculum-crawler/curriculum-crawler/actions (Java CI with Gradle)
+- All Backend Server tests are executed on every checkin to Master at https://github.com/curriculum-crawler/curriculum-crawler-backend/actions (Java CI with Gradle)
 - To view the tests executions
     1. Select the "Java CI with Gradle" workflow
     2. Select a commit